 - ¼ teaspoon cayenne pepper or chilli

-- 2 tins (400 g each) chickpeas/garbanzo beans, drained and rinsed well
+- 2 tins (400 g each) canned chickpeas/garbanzo beans, drained and rinsed well

 - 2 tablespoons of raisins